Kadievka-Salcedo-Imatia/imatia-audit-evidences-maker/README.md

-# Imatia Audit Evidences Maker
+# Imatia Audit Evidence Maker

 This is a project to consume jira cloud rest api and process data to build documents for evidences.

 ## Requirements